Today you’re going to learn how to setup a Google My Business profile.

 that add photos regularly.

-Another way to improve your local rankings is to add location data to your photos by using Geo-Tagging.
+Other ways to improve your local rankings is to add location data to your photos by using Geo-Tagging and to encourage customers to upload their own photos.

 Next, are the guidelines for adding videos to your profile.